robenkleene/development-references/visual-studio-code/visual-studio-code-explorer.md

-# Visual Studio Code File Browser
+# Visual Studio Code Explorer

 - `⌘↓`: Open current file
 - `⌃⌥⌘N`: Create a new file, this does not require the file browser to be focused